 The Steering Committee’s first meeting will take place on 17th February when a Chair will be elected by consensus.
-The Chair will assist SAI Platform’s Regenerative Agriculture Director, Nick Betts, in leading the development and deployment of the Regenerative Agriculture Programme and its global network of regenerative hubs.
+The Chair will assist SAI Platform’s Regenerative Agriculture Director in leading the development and deployment of the Regenerative Agriculture Programme and its global network of regenerative hubs.
 These hubs will be used to test regenerative agricultural practices, build industry knowledge and demonstrate how value chains can collaborate to increase the regenerative capacity of farms.

 For more information on SAI Platform’s Regenerative Agriculture Programme, please contact Lexi Clark at firstname.lastname@example.org.